Don’t Just Invest in Technology Solutions; Build Digital Transformation

 Tighter project schedules place increasing pressure on construction executives to keep their teams on track.
 Autodesk Construction Cloud provides software for leaders to improve productivity and identify schedule impacts before they occur.

 - Improve Plan to Actual Ratio: Improving plan to actual ratios in the schedule (if the client permits) provides the opportunity for contractors to deliver the project early and enhance their fee.

-- Improved Resource Planning: Correct allocation and planning of resources (labor, materials, plant) are essential to ensuring that the master program is adhered to.
+- Improved Resource Planning: Correct allocation and planning of resources (labor, materials, plant) are essential to ensuring that the primary program is adhered to.
 When resources and logistics can be better sequenced, there’s less chance of project overruns.

 - Improved Schedule Control: Schedule control is about how the baseline schedule is related to monthly, weekly, and daily planning of tasks and activities.
 More insight into current and future planned work, allows teams to be agile when making adjustments to short-term planning.

 - Lean Planning: Identifying opportunities to reduce risk and optimize planning leads to potential savings for the client and the contractor.
 This can also reduce the likelihood of claims if program dates are hit.

 To stay ahead of the competition, construction companies need a comprehensive strategy to win new and returning business.
 With our builders network, connect to contractors, owners, and subcontractors, and utilize machine-learning-based risk analysis helps set every project up for success.

 - Increase Bid Efficiency: The ability to turn bids around quickly reflects how efficient processes are of the bid department.
 Utilizing technology and automation during the bid stage can dramatically increase efficiency in delivering both compliant and innovative bids that differentiate the contractor from the competition.